jamesturk/aows/performance.md

 For the pyindex example it is notable that html5lib and lxml.html are finding about 200,000 more characters than the other parsers.
 It's also quite strange that BeautifulSoup's lxml parser is finding the same number of characters as the html.parser, and not `lxml.html`.
-It'll be worth revisiting this when we get to evaluating leniency.
+It'll be worth revisiting this when we get to evaluating flexibility.

 ### Benchmark #6 - "Real World"